bbeat2782/Projects/rating_pred/README.md

 From the code block above,
 - `keyphrase_ngram_range`: Controls the ngram range of extracted keywords
-- `use_maxsum`: Controls the combination of sum of cosine similarity to be the maximum value from 2 x top_n words to diversify the results
+- `use_maxsum`: Controls the combination of the sum of cosine similarity to be the maximum value from 2 x top_n words to diversify the results
 - `top_n` : Controls the number of keywords to extract

 ### Final Dataframe after Preprocessing